-The part time route is particularly appropriate for graduate career changers and for people who enjoy distance learning.
+The part time route is particularly appropriate for graduate career changers or if you want to have a more gradual build up in the amount of teaching that you do.
 You will need extremely good time management skills, energy, a capacity for independent study and an ability to manage several tasks in parallel.

 Our recent Ofsted Report (2016) found that high-quality training, provided through effective partnership between the university and schools, “ensures that teachers trained by the university present as confident and effective practitioners, who are valued by their employing schools.

 - their self-motivation in identifying and securing their own professional development

 - their well-developed personal qualities, which allow them to establish productive relationships with staff and pupils, and create a good climate for learning in the classroom

 - their professional attributes and personal qualities, including their commitment and self-motivation in relation to their own professional development